PAINS CAUSED BY GOLF

 - Lower back strain, sprain, or spasm

-Even though the chances of wrist and hand injury are not as common, wrist injuries are commonly reported during the motion of the club hitting the ground.
+Even though the chances of wrist and hand harm are not as common, wrist pains are commonly reported due to the motion of the club hitting the ground.
 As a result ligamentous strain or tissue damage is common, in certain situations the hamate bone fracture does occur.
-Hence, the impact of the club hitting the ground causes high intensity of resistance force which makes an upward impact that causes injury to the tissue on the ligament of the elbow.
+Hence, the impact of the club hitting the ground causes high intensity of resistance force which makes an upward impact that causes harm to the tissue on the ligament of the elbow.
 Therefore, this high impact movement leads to golfer or tennis elbow.

 The golfer’s posture and centre of gravity during his stance is important when completing a full swing plane.
 It is ideal to have a distance of the ball as well as avoid any imbalance strenuous on the shoulder and back.